-Financial institutions, including those in the crypto space, perform risk assessments in order to understand the risk profile of their institution and to create and implement anti-money laundering (AML) policies and procedures to mitigate that risk.
+Financial institutions, including those in the crypto space, perform an a risk assessments in order to understand the risk profile of their institution and to create and implement anti-money laundering (AML) policies and procedures to mitigate that risk.

 Given the risks of new industry and new technology intimated above, risk assessments are absolutely critical tools for crypto businesses.